 I really like you never play covers on Walking Papers or Staticland stages, you only focus on your songs.
 I think it’s a more difficult way to find the crowd.

+Oh, is he?
+It’s all covers.
+Like Marylin Manson, it was ‘Sweet Dreams’ that was his break out song.
+Limp Bizkit had a cover.
+They did George Michael, ‘Faith’.
+That was their break out song.
 When I was growing up playing covers was the cheap way to get an audience.
 I always thought you were supposed to write your own songs.
 Now, as I’m older, I think if people enjoy it and have fun they should go ahead but I don’t have enough time to play all of my own songs that I want to play so, why would I waste five minutes playing someone else’s song?
 When David Bowie died he said this thing that I thought was pretty profound.
-He said, ‘The only mistakes that I made in my career was when I tried to please the audience.’
+He said, “The only mistakes that I made in my career was when I tried to please the audience.”
 So, if I was playing a cover the only reason I’d be doing it at this point would be to make everybody happy but I’m not making music to make everybody else happy.
 I’m making music as an exorcism of my own thoughts.
 If people are coming to see me then hopefully they are coming to hear my songs.

 I saw some pictures.